Negative-Zero-Official/Object-Oriented-Programming-Airline-Reservation-Project/README.md

 # Object-Oriented Programming Airline Reservation Project

 > [!IMPORTANT]
-> This README is almost completely AI-generated as I was too lazy to write it myself.
+> This README is almost completely AI-generated.
 > IT MAY NOT BE 100% ACCURATE.
 Please go through the program yourself to see its true structure.

 ## Overview